donsheehy/metricspaces/docs/_sources/problem.rst.txt

 - It should support alternative distance comparison methods.

 - It should cache upper and lower bounds on distances in settings where distance comparison suffices.

+Not all of these features are currently implemented.